Practical Information – Tips – Advice for Hiking-Climbing in Uganda

-Hiking and Climbing Safaris are different from other safaris including many nature walks.
-They take more effort – more planning and coordination, they also take different clothing, footwear, the use of porters, walking sticks and more.
+Hiking and Climbing Safaris are different from other safaris, including many nature walks.
+They take more effort, more planning and coordination, they also require different clothing, footwear, the use of porters, walking sticks, and more.

 In Uganda and there are various walking safaris and hikes reflecting the biodiversity of the country – You can hike the length of Bwindi Impenetrable Forest and on to Lake Mutanda where you paddle in an ancient looking dugout canoe.